ismasan/plumb/README.md

 ### `#invoke`

-`#invoke` registers a method and optional arguments to be called on the value.
+`#invoke` builds a Step that will invoke one or more methods on the value.

 ```ruby
 StringToInt = Types::String.invoke(:to_i)